Front yard of a home with colourful shrubs, bright lawn, and tidy entryway showing curb appeal in every season.

 Landscaping Basics That Last All Year

-Image suggestion: Use the country property photo here to illustrate how thoughtful landscaping elevates curb appeal even in rural settings.
+Image suggestion: Use the country property photo here to illustrate how thoughtful landscaping elevates curb appeal, even in rural settings.

 Seasonal changes in Kingston highlight different aspects of the yard.
 In spring, fresh mulch, reseeded patches of grass, and a tidy garden bed frame the house with colour and life.
 Summer is about keeping the lawn mowed, weeds pulled, and hedges trimmed to a height below window level so natural light continues to flow inside.
 Autumn brings falling leaves, so regular raking and clearing of walkways keep the yard looking clean.
-In winter, landscaping shifts from greenery to structure: evergreens, ornamental grasses, and clear lines of shrubs or fencing provide visual interest against the snow.
+In winter, landscaping shifts from greenery to structure: evergreens, ornamental grasses, and simple lines of shrubs or fencing provide visual interest against the snow.

 Minor, affordable upgrades can also go a long way.
 A few well-placed planters by the walkway, a row of solar path lights, or a top dressing of fresh mulch can instantly refresh a yard.
 For larger properties, clearing and defining paths through the garden or to the backyard creates a sense of order and organization.
 Buyers often envision themselves spending time outside, so a yard that looks usable and easy to maintain becomes a valuable asset.